chaintope/tapyrus-core/src/qt/README.md

 Tests.

-### bitcoingui.(h/cpp)
+### TapyrusGUI.(h/cpp)

-Represents the main window of the Bitcoin UI.
+Represents the main window of the Tapyrus UI.

 ### \*model.(h/cpp)

 The model.
 When it has a corresponding controller, it generally inherits from  [QAbstractTableModel](https://doc.qt.io/qt-5/qabstracttablemodel.html).
 Models that are used by controllers as helpers inherit from other Qt classes like [QValidator](https://doc.qt.io/qt-5/qvalidator.html).

-ClientModel is used by the main application `bitcoingui` and several models like `peertablemodel`.
+ClientModel is used by the main application `TapyrusGUI` and several models like `peertablemodel`.

 ### \*page.(h/cpp)